jlpteaching/ECS154B/syllabus/syllabus.md

 Importantly, you should get the *RISC-V edition*, not the ARM edition and not the MIPS edition.
 This is different from versions in years past.
 The correct version is white with a picture of an abacus on a tablet.

+To support remote instruction during Spring 2020, all textbooks available in digital format will be provided as e-books.
+To access the e-books available for your courses, click on the BOOKSHELF option in the Canvas navigation menu.
+You have Auto-Access for any required textbooks, but can opt out in the Bookshelf window if you make other arrangements for the text.

+**IMPORTANT:** The textbook on Canvas/vitalsource is *opt out*.
+Thus, if you don't want to be charged for the textbook you must *opt out* by 4/16/2020!

 Additionally, you may find *The RISC-V Reader: An Open Architecture Atlas* a useful companion, but this book is not required.
 We will be implementing a RISC-V processor in this class and having a physical book with the RISC-V instructions described will be useful.
 If you prefer to not buy yet another book (though I do think it's a useful book to have), you can also use the online version of [the RISC-V specification](https://riscv.org/specifications/).